 I earned my B.A. in Psychology while participating on a team that finished 3rd at the Women’s College World Series.
 Following graduation, I returned to Omaha and pursued my master’s degree in Counseling while serving as an assistant softball coach for Creighton University.

-Life as a coach’s wife means moving when opportunities arise, so from Creighton University, came Purdue University, then Washington State University, back to Creighton, and now the University of Illinois, and most recently to Northwestern University!
+Life as a coach’s wife means moving when opportunities arise, so from Creighton University, came Purdue University, then Washington State University, back to Creighton, then University of Illinois, and most recently to Northwestern University!

 Although my eligibility has long since expired, I still consider myself an athlete.
 I like to be challenged physically to stay fit and fuel my competitive nature.

 I added the credentials M.O.M. to my title in June 2013 with the birth of our first child, Jada Ruth.
 Throughout my pregnancy, I remained active and created many prenatal fitness routines along the way.

 Now, fitness is not just an individual journey for me.
 I want my daughter to see that being fit, active and strong is a way of life and a positive one at that!